GreenKubeCloud/GreenKube/README.md

 * **Prometheus-Based Energy Estimation:** Calculates pod-level energy consumption (Joules) using CPU usage data from Prometheus and a built-in library of instance power profiles.
 * **Optimization Recommendations:** Identifies "zombie" pods (idle but costly) and "oversized" pods (underutilized CPU) to help you rightsize and reduce waste.
 * **Pod & Namespace Reporting:** Generates detailed reports of CO2e emissions, energy usage, and (optional) costs per pod and namespace.
-* **Flexible Data Backends:** Supports SQLite (default) and Elasticsearch for storing and querying historical carbon intensity data.
+* **Flexible Data Backends:** Supports PostgreSQL (default), SQLite, and Elasticsearch for storing and querying historical carbon intensity data.
 * **Historical Analysis:** Report on energy and carbon usage over any time period (`--last 7d`, `--last 3m`) with flexible grouping (`--daily`, `--monthly`, etc.).
 * **Service Auto-Discovery:** Automatically discovers in-cluster Prometheus and OpenCost services to simplify setup (can be manually overridden).
 * **Helm Chart Deployment:** Easily deploy and configure GreenKube in any Kubernetes cluster via a public Helm repository.